oscarrc/gbcam/README.md

 * Multiple pictures frame to choose.
 Must be choosed before taking a picture or video.
 * Multiple palettes and palette variations to choose.
 * Ability to modify the dithering factor
+* Export pictures and videos at 1x, 2x, 3x or 4x its original size

 ### Found a bug?